About Me

 About

 I am Italian and US-American.
-I was born and raised in Italy (except for half a decade or so during which I lived in Florida) and I moved to Scotland to pursue higher education.
-Since then I’ve been floating around continental Europe.
+I was born and raised in Italy (except for half a decade or so when I lived in Florida) and I moved to Scotland to pursue higher education.
+Since then I’ve been floating around the world and now I’m basking in the subtropical sunshine.

 Organizing Roles